amplitude/amplitude-docs/content/collections/destination-catalog/en/hubspot-event-streaming-v2.md

 ## Use cases

 1. **Personalized Marketing:** With the ability to track user behavior and capture user and event properties in Amplitude, businesses can create highly personalized and targeted marketing campaigns in HubSpot.
 This can lead to increased engagement, conversions, and customer loyalty.
-2. **Lead Scoring and Nurturing:** By tracking user behavior and capturing user and event properties in Amplitude, businesses can score and prioritize leads based on their level of engagement and interests.
+2. **Lead Scoring and Nurturing:** By tracking user behavior and capturing user and event properties in Amplitude, businesses can score and rank leads based on their level of engagement and interests.
 This can help businesses to optimize their lead nurturing efforts and increase their chances of closing deals.
 3. **Customer Retention:** By tracking user behavior and capturing user and event properties in Amplitude, businesses can identify customers who are at risk of churning and take proactive steps to retain them.
 For instance, businesses can trigger personalized emails or ads to offer discounts or incentives to encourage customers to stay engaged with the product or service.

 ## Considerations